thephpleague/uri-src/docs/uri/7.0/base-uri.md

 echo $baseUri::class; //display \League\Uri\Uri
 ~~~

-If you prefer working with `Psr-7 UriInterface` by default you need to register your `UriFactoryInterface`
+Out of the box when submitting an object other than a `PSR-7 UriInterface`
+the returned URI object will be a `League\Uri\Uri` instance.
+You can control this behaviour by registering
-to the `BaseUri` as follow:
+a `PSR-7 UriFactoryInterface` to the `BaseUri` as show below:

 ~~~php
 <?php